 |Check the individual project specifications to see which one has been specified over lath, scratch coat or OCS.
 If it's a residential project, use OCS as this will satisfy the local building codes for the ICC, UBC and IRC.|

-This is achieved when the finish thickness is at a minimum of 3/8 inch (10mm).
-Use a depth gauge or equal to measure thickness.
+This is achieved when the finish thickness is at a minimum of 1/8 inch.

 Thermocromex over CMU and AAC Blocks/Panels

-After sheathing, lath and a base coat (ASTM C 926)/OCS, apply Thermocromex at a minimum 3/8" thick.
-Allow base coat to cure 3-5 days or until initial shrinkage has occured.
+After sheathing, lath and scratch & brown (ASTM C 926)/OCS, apply Thermocromex at a minimum 1/8" thick.
+Allow scratch and brown to cure per manufacturer directions.